Skip to Content

 What is an ecosystem?
 The official definition of an ecosystem (according to Oxford Languages anyway) is a “biological community of interacting organisms and their physical environment.”
 Ecosystems are also called habitats, biomes, and biospheres.

 Different types of ecosystems exist everywhere in the world, from the Eurasian steppes to the African grasslands.
-Each unique ecosystem supports its own biological life to create a chain where one organism is dependent on the next.
+Each unique ecosystem supports its biological life, creating a chain where one organism depends on the next.

 Different Types of Ecosystems in the world